pustovitDmytro/semantic-release-heroku/README.md

   ]
 }
 ```
-This is a minimal usage sample with default configuration.
+This is a minimal usage sample with a default configuration.
 ### Configuration

 if needed, the configuration can be extended: